launchscout/live_state/README.md

 ...
 ```

-4. Then want to define your initial state using the `c:LiveState.Channel.init/3` callback which will be called after channel joins and is expected to return the initial state:
+4. Then define your initial state using the `c:LiveState.Channel.init/3` callback, which will be called after channel joins and is expected to return the initial state:

 ```elixir
 def init(_channel, _payload, _socket), do: {:ok, %{foo: "bar"}}
 ```

 State must be a map.
-It will be sent down as JSON so anything in it
+It will be sent down as JSON, so anything in it
 must have a `Jason.Encoder` implementation.

 ## Events